SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 .. image:: _static/COA_clusters.png

+Note: If you are using this jupyter notebook in an IDE (ie. VSCode, PyCharm, etc.) the 3D viewer will not display.
+Instead, an html file will be saved in the directory where the jupyter notebook is located.
+You can open this html file in your browser to view the 3D viewer.

 **4. Select target ligand residues or atoms to generate AA frequency graphs**

 Enter the target residue indices or heavy atom names to graph.
 These should be separated by commas, without spaces (e.g., N1A,N3A,N9A).
 Ranges are allowed when working with protein-protein interactions (e.g., 127-131,146-149).
 If there are no residues within the given range, the next cell will throw an error.

-For this example, you can input N4P,N8P,N9A,N6A
+For this tutorial, you can input N4P,N8P,N9A,N6A

-**4.2 Plot clusters (Optional):**
-Run this cell if you are using the DBSCAN capability

 **5. Generate AA frequency graphs**